ms-vague/bathrooms-app/README.md

-# What is the Safe Bathrooms?
+# What is Safe Bathrooms?

 Safe Bathrooms is a multipage user generated platform that provides information about gender secific public restrooms.
 Users can register new locations, inputing gender specific information about each restroom.